When it comes to cannabis, knowledge is power. Start with absorbing everything you need to know about this plant.

 Edibles come in many different forms, from ingredients you cook with to prepared products you can eat or drink.
 Ingestion typically results in a slower start.
 The effects can also be longer lasting, anywhere from 3-8 hours for some people.

-Absorbed through the skin, creams and oils react locally and have quick release times.
+Absorbed through the skin, creams and oils react locally.

 Cannabis can be enjoyed in a number of different forms.